AlfredoMartins/phone-task-testing/readme.md

 <br>

 PRE_PHASE_Testing
-- GetAllEmptyAPI: checks non-existence of item.
+- `GetAllEmptyAPI`: checks non-existence of item.

 ---

 POST_Testing
-- Post1API: adds the 1st entry to the database sucessfully.
+- `Post1API`: adds the 1st entry to the database sucessfully.
-- Post2API: adds the 2nd entry to the database sucessfully.
+- `Post2API`: adds the 2nd entry to the database sucessfully.
-- Post1AlreadyExistsAPI: try to insert the 1st entry again and fails consequently.
+- `Post1AlreadyExistsAPI`: try to insert the 1st entry again and fails consequently.
-- PostMore20API: adds sucessfully 20 more entries loading from a `CVS` file.
+- `PostMore20API`: adds sucessfully 20 more entries loading from a `CVS` file.

 ---
 GET_Testing
-- GetAllAPI: Query all mobile phone entries added.
+- `GetAllAPI`: Query all mobile phone entries added.
-- GetSingleAPI: Checks existence of a specific mobile ID in the database.
+- `GetSingleAPI`: Checks existence of a specific mobile ID in the database.
-- GetSingleNotFoundAPI: Checks non-existence of an ID.
+- `GetSingleNotFoundAPI`: Checks non-existence of an ID.

 ---

 DELETE_Testing
-- DeleteAPI: remove a mobile phone in the database in case it exists.
+- `DeleteAPI`: remove a mobile phone in the database in case it exists.
-- DeleteNotFoundAPI: tries to delete a mobile phone not presented in the database.
+- `DeleteNotFoundAPI`: tries to delete a mobile phone not presented in the database.

 ---

 PUT_Testing
-- PutAPI: asserts for a modification of a mobile data specifying the ID.
+- `PutAPI`: asserts for a modification of a mobile data specifying the ID.
-- PutNotFoundAPI: tries to modify a mobile data not presented int he database.
+- `PutNotFoundAPI`: tries to modify a mobile data not presented int he database.

 > Solved by: MARTINS Alfredo